 Originally published on November 11, 2012

-It must have caused quite a commotion when he arrived in this world.
+It must have caused quite a commotion when my Dad arrived in this world.

 Come to think of it; I’ve never heard of it before (or since) – being born with different colored eyes.
 But it’s true – although I never saw them myself.
-His wife told me about them, but she never described them.
+Mom told me about them after Dad passed away.

 It was a long journey – boarding a train in Oshawa for Halifax – and then by ship to England.
 But he had his guitar with him, and his buddies from the neighborhood, so he probably wasn’t lonely.